xiaoxiae/slama.dev/_posts/2020-01-02-adding-dark-theme-support.md

 2. create a new variable `ui.systemUsesDarkTheme` and set it to `1`

 #### Chrome (>= 76)
-1. run chrome with the `--force-dark-mode` flag
+1. run with the `--force-dark-mode` flag

 ### Support
 It seems that this CSS option has been getting attention only recently, so it might take a while for the browsers to adopt it in a more user-friendly, since it's just so much better than having to deal with JavaScript.